ssbc/ssb-buttwoo-spec/README.md

    - a byte representating a tag of either: `0x00`, `0x01` or `0x02`
    - the content length in bytes.
 This number must not exceed 16384.
    - content hash MUST start with `0x00` and be of length 33
- - Signature MUST sign the the encoded metadata using the authors key.
+ - Signature MUST sign the encoded metadata using the authors key.
 It MUST be 64 bytes.

 Content, if available MUST conform to the following rules: